Fedora Nvidia Driver Install Guide

 01:00.0 VGA compatible controller [0300]: nVidia Corporation NV34 [GeForce FX 5200] [10de:0322] (rev a1)

-Use the PCI ID and look it up under Appendix A. Supported NVIDIA GPU Products in any Nvidia driver documentation (also provided on the Nvidia website).
+Use the PCI ID and look it up under Nvidia's Supported Product List OR using Appendix A. Supported NVIDIA GPU Products in any newer Nvidia driver documentation.

 In this example the PCI ID is 0322.
-According to Appendix A, this ID corresponds to the Legacy version (173.14.xx series) driver.
+According to Appendix A, this ID corresponds to the Legacy version (173.xx series) driver.

 There are 2 common ways of installing a driver for Nvidia hardware.
 Both methods will work and install the driver, however each has advantages and disadvantages.

-Using the installer from Nvidia will try to compile a driver for your specific Linux distribution and install it.
-It will also modify any needed configuration files to make sure it loads.
+Using the installer from Nvidia will try to compile a driver for your setup and install it.
+It will also modify any configuration files required to load.
 The only requirements for the installer are the necessary kernel files (usually kernel headers and the gcc compiler).
 This installer is only available through the Nvidia website and has the filename in the form of: NVIDIA-Linux-x86-XYZ.AB.pkg1.run.

-The advantage of this method is that it can be run in almost any version or distribution and can be installed for custom kernels.
+The advantage of this method is that it can be run in almost any version of linux and can be installed for custom kernels.
 It is usually immediately available.

 The Nvidia Installer can be extracted and reconfigured into an installable package which is specific to the distribution (RPM, DEB, etc.).
 Since Fedora uses RPM the driver would be an RPM package(s).
 The recommended 3rd Party Repository for the Nvidia driver with Fedora is RPMFusion.

 The advantage of this method is that it can be installed faster and easier (often a smaller download) using the package manager e.g. YUM in Fedora.
 The packages can be automatically updated with new kernels and easily added or removed.
-The most beneficial advantage with this method is that if a newer kernel, X-server or driver is incompatible the package will automatically switch to using the standard 2D nv driver.
+The most beneficial advantage with this method is that if a newer kernel, X-server or driver is incompatible the package will automatically switch to an alternate driver.
 This way the X-server access is never lost.

 The disadvantage of this method is that depends entirely on the 3rd Party Repository to ensure that updates are available on their servers and properly built to match current kernel releases.
 Typically in the past many problems relating to repositories, mirror syncing and build issues have reduced the advantages of this method of installation.